Marthinus1993/Marthinus-Portfolio/README.md

 I’m Marthinus Janse van Rensburg, a Sales Operations Engineer with 14+ years of experience in data analysis, business intelligence, and sales performance optimisation.

-I specialize in transforming raw data into actionable insights using SQL, R, Power BI, Tableau, and Python, helping businesses make informed decisions.
+I specialise in transforming raw data into actionable insights using SQL, R, Power BI, Tableau, and Python, helping businesses make informed decisions.
 I thrive on solving complex problems, leveraging data storytelling, and driving strategic initiatives.

 Currently working on: Sales & Operations Performance Analytics using Power BI, Tableau and SQL.
 Exploring: Python for data analysis and machine learning.